Friday, October 23, 2009

 To be so held by brittleness, shapeliness.

-have to go where you go,
+By meaning.
+As where I have to go where you go,

 I have to touch what you must touch,